Table of Contents

 1.4 Information Resources Manager.
 The IRM shall:

-1.4.1 implement security controls in accordance with the U. T. Austin Information Security Program; and
+1.4.2 implement security controls for the entire institution in accordance with the UT Austin Information Security Program developed by the Chief Information Security Officer;

 1.5 The U. T. System Chief Information Security Officer shall: